 Wicked Piston Bar & Grill

-309 S. Bryant Ave., Edmond405-285-1484
+309 S. Bryant Ave., Edmond

-It doesnt take a gearhead to love Wicked Piston.
-Its tucked away in a shopping center near Second Street and Bryant Avenue in Edmond, and the bars menu is firing on all cylinders with tons of tasty, spicy options.
-It takes a few drinks to put out the burn from the NOX (N2O) death by fire hot wings and Slap Yo Momma Wicked Spicy Jambalaya.
+It doesn’t take a gearhead to love Wicked Piston.
+It’s tucked away in a shopping center near Second Street and Bryant Avenue in Edmond, and the bar’s menu is firing on all cylinders with tons of tasty, spicy options.
+It takes a few drinks to put out the burn from the NOX (N2O) “death by fire” hot wings and Slap Yo Momma Wicked Spicy Jambalaya.
 The restaurant opens at 3 p.m. on weekdays and keeps revving up high-octane service until midnight.

 Print Headline: Bar fun, New cocktail bars and restaurants bring a fun spin to Oklahoma City nightlife.